Mayor

 Council Member for Wilnecote Ward

-Inviting the Mayor to Events and Functions
+Inviting the mayor to events and functions

-John Harper is a former journalist, history writer, musician, actor and club licensee who has lived and worked in Tamworth his entire life.
-He is well-known locally for penning articles for the Tamworth Herald newspaper, including a weekly history column along with other heritage-based projects.
+John is a former journalist, history writer, musician, actor and club licensee who has lived and worked in Tamworth all his life.
+He is well-known locally for penning articles for the Tamworth Herald newspaper, including a weekly history column and a book called ‘Tamworth Past and Present’.
+He is the only Mayor of Tamworth to perform on stage at the world famous London Palladium!

-John is married to Maureen and has three stepchildren and three step-grandchildren.
+Born on September 26, 1958, John is married to Maureen and has three step-children and three step-grandchildren.

 John left the Herald’s editorial department in 2007 but continued to write for the newspaper on a freelance basis.
 This enabled him and Maureen to manage bars at several Tamworth clubs.